orchard-ai/ndex-backend/README.md

-# Mentat Backend
+# ndex Backend
-Mentat backend webserver in Rust.
+ndex backend webserver in Rust using the Axum web framework.

 # Dev Environment Setup (Mac/Linux.
 For Windows, install Ubuntu)
 Run the following commands in your terminal: